 “The African American woman experiences stressors different than other women in the community,” Paton said.

 The infant mortality rate is a broad-based indicator of the health of a community, said Paton.
-It reflects everything from living conditions, to the father’s involvement to violence in a community, she said.
+It reflects everything from living conditions to violence in a community, she said.

 “The problem is that infant mortality is a reflection of all those stressors on that woman in a community,” Paton said.